Lightstreamer/Lightstreamer-kafka-connector/README.md

    - `--fields`: the list of requested fields for the items

   > [!NOTE]
-  > As the _Lightstreamer Kafka Connector_ is built around the [_Lightreamer Java In-Process Adapter SDK_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess), every remote client based on any _Lightstreamer Client SDK_ can therefore interact with it.
+  > As Kafka Connector is built around the [_Lightreamer Java In-Process Adapter SDK_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess), every remote client based on any _Lightstreamer Client SDK_ can therefore interact with it.

 3. Publish Events.